moditect/layrry/README.md

 Layrry relies on Maven's API to resolve artifacts.
 By default, Maven Local, Maven Central and every other setting configured at `~/.m2/settings.xml` are available to Layrry.
 You can tweak and configure those settings by editing the `~/.m2/settings.xml` file.
-Alternatively you may instruct larry to use a different configuration file, skip querying Maven Central, or stop all resolutions via remote repositories.
+Alternatively you may instruct Layrry to use a different configuration file, skip querying Maven Central, or stop all resolutions via remote repositories.

 ### Disable All Remote Maven Repositories